downtown DC with Capitol in background

 • When called upon at the end of the meeting by the Master Evaluator, report on the times for each Speaker or other participant in the meeting.
 When time is short, this report may be abbreviated (e.g., all the Speakers were within the time, except for ___).

-• Count the verbalized pauses by each participant (ah’s, um’s, you know’s, etc.)
+• Count the non-verbal pauses by each participant (ah’s, um’s, you know’s, etc.)

 • Comment, to the extent that you feel appropriate, on: